Matings of cubic polynomials with a fixed critical point. Part II: $\alpha$-symmetry of limbs: Preliminaries

 The importance of the above is due to the following rigidity theorem.
-A proof can be found in \cite{DouadyHubbard:Thurston}.
+A proof can be found in \cite{DouadyHubbard:Thurston} or \cite{HubbardTeichvol2}.

-\begin{thm}[Thurston]\mbox{} \begin{enumerate} \item{A Thurston map $F \colon \Sigma \to \Sigma$ of degree $d \geq 2$ with hyperbolic orbifold is equivalent to a rational map $R \colon \CC \to \CC$ if and only if there are no $F$-stable multicurves with $\lambda(\Gamma) \geq 1$.} \item{Any Thurston equivalence of rational maps $F$ and $\widehat{F}$ with hyperbolic orbifolds is represented by a M\"{o}bius conjugacy.} \end{enumerate} \end{thm}
+\begin{thm}[Thurston] \mbox{} \begin{enumerate} \item{A Thurston map $F \colon \Sigma \to \Sigma$ of degree $d \geq 2$ with hyperbolic orbifold is equivalent to a rational map $R \colon \CC \to \CC$ if and only if there are no $F$-stable multicurves with $\lambda(\Gamma) \geq 1$.} \item{Any Thurston equivalence of rational maps $F$ and $\widehat{F}$ with hyperbolic orbifolds is represented by a M\"{o}bius conjugacy.} \end{enumerate} \end{thm}

 An $F$-stable multicurve with $\lambda(\Gamma) \geq 1$ is called a \emph{(Thurston) obstruction}.
 The condition that $F$ has a hyperbolic orbifold is a purely combinatorial one; this condition can be checked by inspecting the dynamics on the union of the critical and postcritical sets of $F$.
 We remark that since the maps in this article have two fixed critical points, the respective orbifolds are guaranteed to be hyperbolic.
 For further details, see \cite{DouadyHubbard:Thurston}.

-We observe that the formal mating of two postcritically finite polynomials is a Thurston map.
-Thus one can ask if the mating is obstructed (that is, it has a Thurston obstruction).
+Following \cite{ShishTan}, we will say that a Thurston obstruction $\Gamma$ is \emph{irreducible} if the associated matrix $F_\Gamma$ is irreducible.
+The following result from \cite{ShishTan} (see also \cite{Tan:quadmat}) shows that it suffices to search for irreducible obstructions instead of Thurston obstructions.

+\begin{prop} (\cite{ShishTan}, Lemma 3.5) A Thurston map $F$ with hyperbolic orbifold is not equivalent to a rational map if and only if $F$ has an irreducible obstruction. \end{prop}

+In this paper, we will mainly be concerned with a special kind of obstruction: Levy cycles.